wenblack/beers-api/README.md

 }

 If your response looks slightly different don't panic.
-This is probably because more data has been added to swapi since we made this documentation.
+This is probably because more data has been added to WBAPI since we made this documentation.

 ### Base URL

-The **Base URL** is the root URL for all of the API, if you ever make a request to swapi and you get back a **404 NOT FOUND** response then check the Base URL first.
+The **Base URL** is the root URL for all of the API, if you ever make a request to WBAPI and you get back a **404 NOT FOUND** response then check the Base URL first.

-The Base URL for swapi is:
+The Base URL for WBAPI is:

     http://localhost:3000/api/